 Note: Looking for a video?
 Here’s my Webinar on Tips & Tricks to Video SEO, where I discussed 14 hacks to increase your YouTube video rankings.

 In this post, I’ll discuss the top 5 optimization tips that can help you rank your video on the first page of Google.

-But before we dive into them let’s discuss the primary YouTube Ranking Factors.
+But before we dive into them, let’s discuss the primary YouTube Ranking Factors.

-Similar to traditional SEO, video keyword research marks the beginning of YouTube Video Optimization.
-You should aim to rank your video not only on YouTube but on Google’s Search Engine Results Pages (SERPs) too.
-Google loves YouTube videos.
-That is why you will see them many times occupying the top spots for your search query.
+Similar to traditional SEO, keyword research marks the beginning of YouTube Video Optimization.
+You should aim to rank your video not only on YouTube but on Google’s Search Engine Result Pages (SERPs) as well.

 Start your keyword research by creating 2 buckets of search queries:

 You can get a lot of good keyword suggestions by using these three methods:

 Now, compile the keywords that you’ve gathered from YouTube and Google in one excel sheet.
 Then, upload them on RankWatch via .csv file and discover more suggestions and gain insights into your competitor’s keywords.